 Matt also has experience in other aspects of intellectual property law, including licensing of patents and computer technology, and providing advice regarding trademark and copyright protection.

-Matt has been in private practice for twelve years, working most recently in the Richmond offices of Williams Mullen and Leading-Edge Law Group.
+Matt has been in private practice for 13 years, working most recently in the Richmond offices of Williams Mullen and Leading-Edge Law Group.
 Before that, he worked for six years in the Washington, D.C. and Chicago offices of a large international law firm, Winston & Strawn LLP, and at a prominent IP boutique in Washington, D.C.

 Matt is admitted to practice in the District of Columbia, Illinois and Virginia.
 He is a registered patent attorney with the U.S. Patent & Trademark Office.

 Matt received a B.S.E. in chemical engineering in 1997 from the University of Michigan and his J.D., cum laude, from the University of Illinois in 2000.
 While in law school, Matt served as recent developments editor of The University of Illinois Journal of Law, Technology and Policy, and on the Moot Court Executive Board.